Call us: 0800 866 877

 Who funds Disability Support Services?

-Whaikaha-The Ministry of Disabled People funds disability support services through Disability Support Services (DSS) for people with a physical, intellectual or sensory disability (or a combination of these) that is likely to continue for a minimum of six months and result in a reduction of independent function to the extent that ongoing support is required.
+Disability Support Services within The Ministry of Social Development funds disability support services for people with a physical, intellectual or sensory disability (or a combination of these) that is likely to continue for a minimum of six months and result in a reduction of independent function to the extent that ongoing support is required.

-Whaikaha-The Ministry of Disabled People funds services for disabled people under the age of 65 years, with the exception of equipment and modification services which it funds for all age groups.
+Disability Support Services within The Ministry of Social Development funds services for disabled people under the age of 65 years, with the exception of equipment and modification services which it funds for all age groups.
 Disability support services for people aged 65 years and over, or those with mental health needs, are funded by Te Whatu Ora Health NZ.

-Whaikaha-The Ministry of Disabled People funded disability support services are accessed through one of the 16 needs assessment service coordination organisations operating throughout New Zealand.
+Disability Support Services within The Ministry of Social Development are accessed through one of the 16 needs assessment service coordination organisations operating throughout New Zealand.
 These organisations are contracted by Whaikaha-The Ministry of Disabled People to work with disabled people and their families/whānau to develop an outcome plan and coordinate the provision of services and supports intended to contribute to the achievement of each person’s identified goals.

 What is Enabling Good Lives?